|

 by acquiring a legal identity of its own, thus becoming a

+private foundation.
 The information regarding the

 names and justifys of the beneficiaries of the foundation is